mm80843/T3.5/docs/Benef/PBN__Benef_702.md

 ## Articles mentionning this Benefit

 * [COVID-ABS: An agent-based model of COVID-19 epidemic to simulate health and economic effects of social distancing interventions](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_139.md)

+## Name of the Benefit

+Flattened infection curve